Graham Mayor

 All that remains is the main function, which is to insert the address at the cursor.
 The focus should be in the list and you can start typing the name to select the contact, or use the scroll bar

-In normal use, with a data file present, this is the only part of the application that you will see.:
+In normal use, with a data file present, this is the only part of the application that you will see.
+Use the letter pad to limit the display to those names that begin with the selected letter:

 There are various error and informative messages used throughout the application.
 They should be self explanatory.